SaiEashwarKS/Generic_RedBlackTree/README.txt

 class Node :
 - Template parameters :
-    - T : data type of the data that is to be stored in the tree
+    - T : datatype of the data that is to be stored in the tree

 - Private fields :
     - data_ : T